acconeer/acconeer-python-exploration/docs/example_apps/a121/hand_motion_detection.rst

 - With the water turned off, adjust :attr:`~acconeer.exptool.a121.algo.hand_motion.ExampleAppConfig.filter_time_const`, :attr:`~acconeer.exptool.a121.algo.hand_motion.ExampleAppConfig.threshold` and :attr:`~acconeer.exptool.a121.algo.hand_motion.ExampleAppConfig.detection_retention_duration` to get desired response.
 - Set the parameters :attr:`~acconeer.exptool.a121.algo.hand_motion.ExampleAppConfig.sensor_to_water_distance`, :attr:`~acconeer.exptool.a121.algo.hand_motion.ExampleAppConfig.water_jet_width` and :attr:`~acconeer.exptool.a121.algo.hand_motion.ExampleAppConfig.measurement_range_end` according to the sensor installation and faucet setup.
 - Make sure that the algorithm does not detect running water by starting the water flow and observing the hand motion metric, visualized in Exploration Tool.
 If the water causes the metric to go over the threshold, increase :attr:`~acconeer.exptool.a121.algo.hand_motion.ExampleAppConfig.water_jet_width` to further increase size the region not being measured an/or increase the :attr:`~acconeer.exptool.a121.algo.hand_motion.ExampleAppConfig.threshold`.
-- Tuning the parameters of the presence detector is easily done in the :doc:`presence detector</detectors/a121/presence_detection>` application, available in Exploration Tool.
+- Tuning the parameters of the presence detector is easily done in the :doc:`/detectors/a121/presence_detector` application, available in Exploration Tool.
 Once a satisfactory configuration is found, transfer the parameters back to this application.

 Result
 ------